craflin/CDeploy/README.md

 cmake --build /your/project/dir --target package
 ```

-### From an External Project with Self Provided `CMakeLists.txt`
+### From an External Project with Self Provided Build Rules

-If an external project is not build with CMake, it might be easier to provide your on CMake build rules to compile the project instead of using its build tool chain and repacking its artifacts.
+If an external project is not build with CMake, it might be easier to provide your own `CMakeLists.txt` to compile the project with CMake instead of using its build tool chain and repacking its artifacts.
 [ExternalProject_Add](https://cmake.org/cmake/help/latest/module/ExternalProject.html) can be used to import the sources of the external project.

 Example: